PateShin/tp/docs/UserGuide.md

 - `/add :name John Doe :phone 91234567 :email johndoe@email.com :address 12 Kent Ridge Dr :year 2024 :tag Finance`

 ### Delete Employee <a name="delete"></a>
-This feature deletes the specified employee from the PayBack system.
+This feature deletes the specified employee from the displayed employee list.

 Format: `/delete ID`

 **Note**:
+- There will be a confirmation message that prompts user to type in `Y` to confirm the deletion and `N` to abort the deletion.
+  - All other commands will not work until the user confirms/aborts the deletion.
 - All transactions with `employeeId` = `ID` will be deleted as well.

 Examples:

-`/delete 240001`: deletes the employee with 240001 ID.
+`/delete 240001` followed by `Y`: deletes the employee with 240001 ID.
+`/delete 240001` followed by `N`: no deletion occurs.

 ### Edit Employee Information <a name="edit"></a>
-This feature edits an existing employee in PayBack.
+This feature edits the specified employee from the displayed employee list.

 Format:
 `/edit ID [:name NAME] [:phone PHONE] [:email EMAIL] [:address ADDRESS] [:tag TAG_INDEX NEW_TAG]`